Alixbuu/cppcourse-brunel/README.md

 or.<br>
 ./Neuron_unittest   (will execute the google test).<br>

-make
+make <br>
-make doc (generate a html for doxygen)
+make doc (generate a html for doxygen)<br>

-github:
+github:<br>
-I did multiple branches because it seemed like a good idea but i didnt merge it with the master because it would create conflict
+I did multiple branches because it seemed like a good idea but i didnt merge it with the master because it would create conflict <br>
-So my  number of commits are not only in the master branch my final project can be find on the master branch or the projetfinalwith plot branch
+So my  number of commits are not only in the master branch<br>
+my final project can be find on the master branch or the projetfinalwith plot branch